 New Zealand and Australia recognise each other's professional flight crew licences.
 This is part of the Trans-Tasman Mutual Recognition Act 1997 (TTMRA).

 In New Zealand, that means holders of a current Australian commercial pilot licence or airline transport pilot licence can be issued with an equivalent New Zealand licence.

-Holders of current Australian command instrument ratings, command type endorsements (called type ratings in New Zealand) or agricultural ratings may also have the equivalent New Zealand ratings issued during registration
+Holders of current Australian command instrument ratings or command type endorsements (called type ratings in New Zealand) may also have the equivalent New Zealand ratings issued during registration

 We will verify the validity of your CASA AMEL, and you’ll be given a CAA NZ participant number.

 You’ll be issued with a TTMRA lifetime ‘letter of recognition’ and be granted the same ratings and privileges as you hold on your Australian licence.

 We don't require you to prove your recency, currency, or familiarity requirements of Parts 43 and 66.
 It's your responsibility to meet those before exercising the privileges of the letter of recognition.